MushroomFleet/Pan-Vertical-UV/README.md

 - The tool will automatically fall back to CPU for these specific operations
 - No action needed unless you're concerned about performance
 - If these happen frequently, try updating your GPU drivers

+#### "ModuleNotFoundError: No module named 'fastrlock'" or "cudnn64_8.dll -> not found"

+- Follow the detailed instructions in [CUDA_SETUP.md](CUDA_SETUP.md) to install all required CUDA components
+- Run the install-uv script again and select "y" when asked to recreate the environment

 ## 🤝 Contributing 🤝